doppelmutzi/doppelmutzi.github.io/_posts/2019-04-15-css-basics.md

 </main>

 ```
-If you specify multiple selectors to target the same HTML element, the Browser picks the selector with the highest [specificity](https://www.w3.org/TR/selectors-3/#specificity) value.
+If you specify multiple selectors to target the same HTML element, the browser picks the selector with the highest [specificity](https://www.w3.org/TR/selectors-3/#specificity) value.

 What is selector specificity all about?
+Specificity constitutes the amount of importance each CSS declaration block has in comparison with others based on what its selector is made up of.
+It is important to understand that specificity only relates to the selector.
+This means, the actual CSS declaration block is irrelevant in the context of specificity.
+However, specificity values are calculated by the cascade algorithm to bring these CSS declaration blocks in some kind of importance order.
+Based on this, styles are determined to apply to HTML elements.

 The [Specificity Calculator](https://specificity.keegan.st/) is a nice online tool constituting a visual way to understand this concept.

 ![specificity](../images/css-basics/specificity.jpg)